Stuttering5 MINUTE READ

 4. Pullouts/ease outs

 This technique is used during a moment of stutter.
-First, you'll need to identify what word you are stuttering on.
-After you do that, notice if there is any tension in your mouth.
+First, you'll need to identify the word you're stuttering on.
+After you do that, notice if there's any tension in your mouth.
 Try to release the tension.
 As you say the word, try to stretch the syllable you are stuttering and “pull out” or “ease out” of the disfluency.

 Here's an example.
 Let’s say you're stuttering on the word “talking.”